George Lloyd (bishop of Chester)

 George Lloyd (1560– 1 August 1615) was born in Wales, and became Bishop of Sodor and Man, then Bishop of Chester.
 He is remembered for Bishop Lloyd's House in Chester, which he had built in the years before his death, and which is recorded in the National Heritage List for England as a designated Grade I listed building.

 Family and education

 Lloyd was born in 1560 at Bryn Euryn, Llandrillo yn Rhos in Wales.
 His father was Meredith Lloyd of Llanelian-yn-Rhos, Denbighshire, and his mother Jonet Conwy.

 He was educated at the King's School, Chester from 1575-1579.
 He then entered Jesus College, Cambridge.
 There he received his B.A. in 1583, M.A. in 1586, B.D. in 1593, and finally his Doctor of Divinity in 1598.

 He married Anne Wilkenson in 1594 and they had six children who lived to adulthood.

-His daughter Anne married Thomas Yale, whose son David was father of Elihu Yale, benefactor of the college now named for him.
+His daughter Anne married the son of Chancellor David Yale, Thomas Yale, whose son David was father of Elihu Yale, benefactor of the college now named for him.
+David's brother was Capt.
+Thomas Yale.

 Anne married secondly Theophilus Eaton, merchant, diplomat, and, later, one of the founders and the first governor of the New Haven Colony.
-The Eatons emigrated to New England in 1637, aboard the Hector of London.
+The Eatons emigrated to New England in 1637, aboard the Hector of London, along with the Yale family.